ashutosh-narkar/opa-envoy-ext-authz/README.md

 The `front-envoy` receives all inbound requests from `api-server-1` and `api-server-2` which are deployed in different subnets.
 The `front-envoy` then forwards requests to the `web` service which calls the `backend` service.
 The `backend` service calls the `db` service.

-Envoy is listening for ingress on port 80 in each container.
+- Envoy is listening for ingress on port 80 in each container.
+- `api-server-1` and `api-server-2` are flask apps running on port `5000` and `5001` respectively and forward requests to `front envoy`.

 ![arch](./arch.png)